JJ/hoborg/text/text.md

 master of the ring and made himself heard and seen but his special skill was to make that happen only when and if he wanted.

+"The airship was not on the table, then" I answered.
+"Or he would have lost it. " That made his smile extensible to almost three quarters of his mouth.
+And he snorted, too.

+"They are probably pirates from Texas.
+The airship model is not Spanish, They will fold as soon as they realize we can resist their attack" He said, while returning his face to the standard smirk, and he was on his way to the deck or wherever he was meant to be, leaving me alone.

 The mystery of the tarp to the front of the ship was soon revealed along with the long tube that was below it.
 It was quite obviously a gun, and it didn't even need to be loaded; it had a big gunsight in